xk1234/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook shows an error message.
       Use case resumes at step 1.

+**Use case: UC11 - Add existing contacts to the list**

+**MSS**

+1. User requests to add people by their names to the list.
+2. Address book adds those people to the list.

+Use case ends.

+**Extensions**
+* 1a.
+The user does not provide any name keyword.
+    * 1a1.
+AddressBook shows an error message.
+      Use case resumes at step 1.
+* 1b.
+The user provides a name keyword that doesn't exist in address book.
+    * 1b1.
+AddressBook shows an error message.
+      Use case resumes at step 1.
+* 1c.
+The user provides a name keyword that is already in the list.
+    * 1c1.
+AddressBook only adds the contacts that are not in the list.
+        Use case ends.
 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.